 Lunging can be even more dangerous.
 So, if your dog has a habit of springing towards people, animals or food while on the leash (including retractable leashes), a flat collar – regardless of whether it’s a synthetic material or leather – can cause serious damage.

 A dog harness is a great way to reduce the risk of injury if your dog is a puller.
 Instead of concentrating all the pressure on the dog’s neck, the force is spread across the chest and shoulders.
 This isn’t a solution to a pulling dog – you still need to continue training – but a harness is much safer than a collar.

 Additionally, a harness can provide more control.
-Front-clip harnesses (often called "no pull") are best for this and can be a pain-free alternative to choke chains or prong collars.
-Back-clip harnesses provide less control, but allow for a more relaxed walk.
+Front-clip harnesses (sometimes incorrectly called a “no pull dog harness”) allow you to manoeuvre the dog more easily and can be a pain-free alternative to choke chains or prong collars.
+Back-clip harnesses don’t discourage pulling as much, but allow for a more relaxed and comfortable walk.

 Buying a dog harness doesn’t need to be complicated.
 There are a few considerations you need to be aware of though, such as: